 This essentially provides them with choices in life as to whom and what they want to be.
 A good quality Catholic Education therefore, develops and enhances the spiritual dimension and well-being of each person, potentially setting them apart.
 Development and formation of the whole child, is the core business of St Joseph’s School.

 Our passionate and inspired staff have the best interests of the children at heart, with a focus on developing strong relationships and connections with each child.
-We do this through developing positive learning cultures in our learning habitats and welcoming families into partnership of learning.
+We do this through developing positive learning cultures in our learning habitats and welcoming families into a partnership of learning.
 We strive to provide experiences where the Catholic faith is explored and developed with a strong sense of joy, hope and optimism.
-I believe that this, together with resilience, is imperative to a child’s success in life and is a major contributing factor to a child’s overall development and well-being.
+We aim to dialogue with others whose religions and belief systems differ from the Catholic faith, in order to better understand ourselves and others.
+I believe that this, together with the development of resilience, is imperative to a child’s success in life and is a major contributing factor to a child’s overall development and well-being.

-.
-I am a strong advocate for parental involvement in the school community and engagement in learning and as such expect that the parents of St Joseph’s will want to take an active role in the education of their children.
-Education begins at birth and so our staff builds on the foundations laid by parents in the home, where children first learn about themselves and others.
-Parents play a vital role in supporting the learning processes as well as building a happy, healthy and resilient community.
+I am a strong advocate for parental involvement in the school community and engagement in learning and as such expect that the parents of St Joseph’s will want to take an active role in the education of their children in partnership with staff.
+Education begins at birth and is nurtured in the family and so our staff build on the foundations laid by parents in the home, where children first learn about themselves and others.
+Families play a vital role in supporting the learning processes as well as building a happy, healthy and resilient community.